Mary, mother of Jesus: New Testament

 The canonical Gospels and the Acts of the Apostles are the primary sources of historical information about Mary.
-They are almost contemporary sources, as the synoptic Gospels and the Acts of the Apostles are generally considered dating from around AD 66–90, while the gospel of John would date from AD 90–110.
+They are almost contemporary sources, as the synoptic Gospels and the Acts of the Apostles are generally considered dating from around AD 66–90, while the gospel of John dates from AD 90–110.
 They provide limited information about Mary, as they primarily focus on the teaching of Jesus and on his apostles.
 The historical reliability of the Gospels and historical reliability of the Acts of the Apostles are subject to debate, as it was common practice in early Christian writings to mix historical facts with legendary stories.

 The earliest New Testament account of Mary is in the epistle to the Galatians, which was written before the gospels.
 She is referred to as "a woman" and is not named: "But when the fullness of time had come, God sent his Son, born of a woman, born under the law" (Galatians 4:4).

 Mary is mentioned several times in the canonical Gospels and the Acts of the Apostles: